silviyahristova/handyfix/README.md

 + [Make Tints and Shades](https://maketintsandshades.com/)
     + used to create the tints and shades from the main colour palette for use on the whole site.
 + [Grammarly](https://app.grammarly.com/)
-    + used to check spelling, grammar and punctuation in the content of the website.
+    + used to check spelling, grammar, and punctuation in the content of the website.
 + [Responsive Image Linter](https://chromewebstore.google.com/detail/responsive-image-linter/mnddginionlghpblkimpdalcecpnbjln?pli=1)
     + used to test responsive images and provide suggestions for the sizes attribute.
 + [WebAIM](https://webaim.org/resources/contrastchecker/)